Shooting at the 2022 Bolivarian Games

 Shooting competitions at the 2022 Bolivarian Games in Valledupar, Colombia are being held from 27 June to 3 July 2022 at Polígono Fedetiro Nilo in Nilo, a sub-venue outside Valledupar.

 Fourteen medal events are scheduled to be contested, six for each men and women and two mixed gender events.
 A total of 95 athletes (56 men and 39 women) will compete in the events.
 The events were open competitions without age restrictions.

 It was planned that a mixed skeet event would be held, but finally did not take place.

 Guatemala were the shooting competitions defending champions after having won them in the previous edition in Santa Marta 2017.
 Guatemala and Peru won 4 gold medals each, however, Guatemala reached seven more silver medals (9–2) than Peru to win the shooting competitions again.

 Participating nations

 A total of 10 nations (all the 7 ODEBO nations and 3 invited) registered athletes for the shooting competitions.
-Each nation was able to enter up to 24 athletes (12 per gender), with a maximun of 2 athletes per singles events and a maximun of two teams per mixed events.
+Each nation was able to enter up to 24 athletes (12 per gender), with a maximum of 2 athletes per singles events and a maximum of two teams per mixed events.